-The COVID-19 crisis has forced the world to change how it conducts business overnight.
-As we all begin to move forward together and reopen our doors, new priorities and practices are beginning to take shape.
-Some will change our interactions with customers.
-Some will alter our long-established processes.
-Nearly all will in some way affect our bottom lines.
+Overnight, the COVID-19 crisis forced the world to change how it conducts business.
+As we all begin to move forward together, new priorities and practices have taken shape.
+Some have changed our interactions with customers.
+Some have altered our long-established processes.
+Nearly all have, and will, in some way affect our bottom lines.

-New opportunities will undoubtedly arise—as will unfamiliar challenges.
-Those who keep an open mind will be best prepared to tackle both.
-Now is the time to find, and work with, a trusted partner to make sure you have a solid plan of action—and the funds to help you navigate uncertainty.
+New opportunities are undoubtedly arising—as are unfamiliar challenges.
+Those who have kept an open mind have been able to weather the storm, pivot, adjust, and implement.
+A part of their success has included trusted partnerships, from supply chain vendors to financial relationships, while dealing with Covid is the new normal, economic challenges continue to impact businesses, consumer spending, and forecasts.
+Now is the time to find and work with a trusted partner to make sure you have a solid plan of action in place—and the funds to help you navigate uncertainty.

-For most professional services practices, two of the most common challenges will be planning and funding.
+For most professional services practices, two of the most common challenges are planning and funding.
 If you uncover an opportunity, how will you finance it?
 If you experience a challenge, where can you turn?
-Finding the right solutions to balance these potential changes to income streams will be essential, as will managing debt and cash in a safe and efficient manner.
+Finding the right solutions to balance these potential changes to income streams is essential, as is managing debt and cashflow in a safe and efficient manner.
 A crucial first step is having a banking expert on your side to help you map out your financial strategy.

 First and foremost, what business problem are you trying to solve?
 Are you still hanging on to an outdated way of working that’s holding back your staff?
 Have you neglected a service or tool that could potentially make things easier for your clients?
 Or are you simply looking to streamline existing services?

 It’s also critical to consider any associated costs.
-Be sure to take a good hard look at it from both sides though—Can you afford to do it?
+Be sure to take a good hard look at it from both sides—Can you afford to do it?
 Can you afford to not do it?

 Analyzing how you currently work and asking the tough questions will lead you to better answers.
 And better answers will lead you to more personalized technology solutions.